AllanMansilha/compiladores_2021/Trab1/README.md

 ## Compilação
 ### No terminal:
-Na aba do projeto principal, a compilação (build) é realizado com o comando `mvn compile`.
+Na pasta do projeto principal, a compilação (build) é realizado com o comando `mvn compile`.
 ### No NetBeans:
 1. Abrir, no NetBeans, o projeto "Trab1"
 2. Selecionar a opção build, clicando com o botão esquerdo do mouse no nome do projeto